somnathrakshit/somnathrakshit.github.io/content/projects/project-answerability.md

 date = "2020-04-20"
 +++
 # Answerability Classification Using Hand-Crafted Features
-Competing with the members in my class on a challenge to predict whether a visual question is answerable.
+In this project, I competed with the members in my class on a challenge to predict whether a visual question is answerable or not by using a given image and an associated question in the form of a text.
 For this task, we were required to create a multi-modal (computer vision + natural language processing) classification system.

-Microsoft Azure Vision API has been used to obtain the tags for each image.
-They have been joined together with space character in between to create artifical sentence.
-Then, the TF-IDF representation for these artificially generated sentences are created to be used as features.
-The TF-IDF representation for the questions have been created as features.
+First, Microsoft Azure Vision API was used to obtain the tags for each image.
+These tags were then joined together with spaces in between to create artifical sentences.
+Then, the TF-IDF representation for these artificially generated sentences were created to be used later as features.
+The TF-IDF representation for the questions were also created as features.

-The two TF-IDF matrices are now stacked horizontally to create the unified feature set.
-We use this as the input dataset for our machine learning model.
-Random forest model has been used for this.
+The two TF-IDF matrices were then stacked horizontally to create the unified feature set.
+We used this as the input dataset for our machine learning model, for which we selected random forest model using scikit-learn.

-However, we see that the dataset is imbalanced.
-Thus, we try to resample the dataset so that the minority class has equal number of samples as the majority class.
-We do this by randomly copying the samples.
-Finally, with this resampled dataset, we once again run a random forest classifier.
-We see that the results improve.
+However, we saw that the dataset was quite imbalanced.
+Thus, we tried to resample the dataset so that the minority class had equal number of samples as the majority class.
+We did this by randomly copying the samples from the minority class.
+Finally, we ran the random forest classifier on both the balanced as well as the imbalanced dataset.
+We found that the results improved substantially.

-Finally, we run Grid Search to find the best hyperparameter for the random forest model and test it on the validation set, which has not been resampled.
-We see that when the number of estimators is equal to 1000, random forest model performs the best with accuracy metric.
+Finally, we ran Grid Search to find the best hyperparameter for the random forest model and tested it on the validation set, which had not been resampled.
+We saw that when the number of estimators was equal to 1000, random forest model performed the best with respect to our testing metric, i.e. accuracy.
+This model was then submitted to run on the hidden test set.
+My model was then judged as the winner since it outperformed the models developed by all of my classmates.